Think tank: India

 India has the world's second-largest number of think tanks.
 Most are based in New Delhi, and a few are government-sponsored.
 There are few think tanks that promote environmentally responsible and climate resilient ideas like Centre for Science and Environment, Centre for Policy Research and World Resources Institute.
-There are other prominent think tanks like Observer Research Foundation, Tillotoma Foundation and Centre for Civil Society.
+There are other prominent think tanks like Observer Research Foundation, Tillotoma Foundation, and Centre for Civil Society.

-In Mumbai, Strategic Foresight Group is a global think tank that works on issues such as Water Diplomacy, Peace and Conflict and Foresight (futures studies).
+In Mumbai, Strategic Foresight Group is a global think tank that works on issues such as water diplomacy, peace and conflict and foresight (futures studies).
 Think tanks with a development focus include those like the National Centre for Cold-chain Development ('NCCD'), which serve to bring an inclusive policy change by supporting the Planning Commission and related government bodies with industry-specific inputs – in this case, set up at the behest of the government to direct cold chain development.
 Some think tanks have a fixed set of focus areas and they work towards finding out policy solutions to social problems in the respective areas.

 Initiatives such as National e-Governance Plan (to automate administrative processes) and National Knowledge Network (NKN) (for data and resource sharing amongst education and research institutions), if implemented properly, should help improve the quality of work done by think tanks.

-Think tanks in India are growing across the length and breadth of the country as they are no longer limited to metro cities.
-Think tanks for the young, like RisingIndia ThinkTank, have emerged from one of the smallest city in Rajasthan state of India.
+Some notable think tanks in India include: